-The accounting treatment of these tax law changes is complex, and some of the changes may affect both current and future periods.
+The accounting treatment of additional changes in U.S. or state tax law changes is complex, and changes may affect both current and future periods.
 Consistent with guidance from the SEC, our consolidated financial statements reflect our estimates of the tax effects of the current tax laws and regulation.